Inedo/inedo-docs/Content/proget/feeds/pypi/howto-pypi-publish.md

 By default, your `public-pypi` feed is accessible without authentication and can be accessed anonymously.
 However, if you have set up authentication for your feed, you [authenticate to it](/docs/proget/feeds/pypi#authenticating-to-a-pypi-feed) by configuring your [pip config](https://pip.pypa.io/en/stable/topics/configuration/) file with `pip config`, or by using the `pip install` command.
 You also have the option to authenticate using [PipEnv](/docs/proget/feeds/pypi#authenticate-pipenv) or [Poetry](/docs/proget/feeds/pypi#authenticate-poetry).

-::: (Info) (💡 Best Practices: Use API Keys for Authenticated Feeds) Although you can authenticate with your ProGet username and password (e.g. `«username»:«password»`), we highly recommend [Creating a ProGet API Key](/docs/proget/reference-api/proget-apikeys) for authentication, where `api` is the username and the API key is the password.
+::: (Info) (💡 Best Practices: Use API Keys for Authenticated Feeds) Instead of authenticating with your ProGet username and password, we highly recommend [Creating a ProGet API Key](/docs/proget/reference-api/proget-apikeys) for authentication, where `api` is the username and the API key is the password.
 :::